 Design TeamTim Jackson, Jon Clements, Graham Burrows Andrew Bos, Robert Kennon

-From the architect.
+Text description provided by the architects.
 This project involved the design of alterations and addition to an existing Edwardian house of some historical significance which is located in an area with a Heritage overlay.

 The brief for the house revolved around accommodating a family, including 3 children.
 The proposal included 3 new bedrooms and activity space to the new first floor at the rear and a large family /kitchen area directly below.
 The existing house included a new master bedroom / ensuite, study and the maintenance of the original grand dining room and lounge areas.